saucelabs/extended-debugging-demo/README.md

 This project is a simple demo on how to utilize the extended debugging functionality on Sauce Labs.
 It runs a test suite that fails 75% of of the time due to a failing backend response.
 To use the local server you need to run your tests locally with SauceConnect.

 This readme will guide you through running the demos with NodeJS.
-For Python examples, check out test/python/README.md
+For Python examples, check out test/python/README.md For Java examples, check out test/java/README.md

 # Requirements